Pomegranates: Religious and Cultural Significance in the Holy Land and Catholic Church

 Religious and Cultural Significance

-Pomegranate Fruit Religious and Cultural Significance in the Holy Land
+Pomegranate fruit religious and cultural significance in the Holy Land

-We, the Bethlehem Handicrafts’ team, are so proud to put the Holy Land in your hand by giving you a variety of the best and the most outstanding original Bethlehem’s olive wood carvings with the best quality made in the Holy Land.
+We at Bethlehem Handicrafts are proud to put the Holy Land in your hand by giving you the finest original Bethlehem olive wood carvings, crafted with care in the Holy Land.

 Made by Christian Hands.
 Loved by Christian Hearts.